 When passenger numbers were down it looked like the end may have been near for the behemoth of the skies, but a recent surge in demand has changed the game, yet again.
 The A380 is finding a new, or returned place in the world.

 Stunning showers for first class passengers, bars for business class and suites that rival some hotels are back.
 If you’ve got some A380 experiences on your bucket list, this is the time to tick them off.

 Future Of The Airbus A380

-While Air France, Qatar Airways and Lufthansa have either reduced A380 counts, or retired their fleet with immediate effect, airlines which always found the greatest success with the Airbus A380 super-jumbo are eyeing a return to the skies.
+While Air France and Lufthansa have either reduced A380 counts, or retired their fleets with immediate effect, airlines which always found the greatest success with the Airbus A380 super-jumbo are suddenly leaning on the planes to scale back up.

 Add Emirates and Singapore Airlines, operators of two of the most jaw dropping A380 experiences to that list.

 Airlines are struggling to get enough pilots, crews and staff ready to handle as many flights as they once did, but since an A380 can fit roughly two flights worth of people in one journey, the plane has proven to be a savior for time strapped airlines.